 General Job Interview Questions

-In addition to job-specific interview questions, you will also be asked more general questions about your employment history, education, strengths, weaknesses, achievements, goals, and plans.
-Here's a list of the most common interview questions and examples of answers.
+In addition to job-specific interview questions, you will be asked more general questions about your employment history, education, strengths, weaknesses, achievements, goals, and plans.
+Here's a list of the most common interview questions to review, and examples of the best answers.